AlexBurnes/pre-push/docs/Project-specification.md

 * `git@untracked` — fail if untracked files present.
 * `git@uncommitted` — fail if staged/unstaged changes present.
 * `git@modified` — fail if working tree differs from HEAD.
+* `version@check-modules-version` — fail if any module outputs incorrect version.
   (These mirror your current YAML `uses` entries.)&#x20;

 **Repro hints (for errors):** built-ins expose a `--repro` string in code (e.g., `git status --porcelain=v1` or a small sequence) to print when a step fails (see §6).